 Non-compete agreements are a staple in businesses in many states, including Georgia.
 You may be considering drafting these for your employees as well.
-We here at Kaufman & Forman, P.C., wish to help you understand how non-compete agreements work under current state law and what they are at a ground level.
+We here at Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq., wish to help you understand how non-compete agreements work under current state law and what they are at a ground level.

 Under the current business laws of Georgia, you as an employer actually have a bit more wiggle room in regard to your non-compete contract drafts.
 Employers were given the ability to make broader agreements, which can help you out if you are trying to combat the possibility of workers leaving to other jobs and taking important business information with them.